Homeless man burns 40-45% of body falling asleep by campfire, fire marshal reports

-Police and fire personnel arriving early Tuesday morning to reports of pluming smoke near the Avenue G viaduct were met by a man stripped of clothing covered in burns.
+Council Bluffs first responders that responded early Tuesday morning to reports of pluming smoke near the Avenue G viaduct were met by a naked man covered in burns.

-Just after midnight, first responders arrived in area of 13th Street and Ruth Nelson Road in reference to the incident, according to Council Bluffs Police Department officials.

-First responders made contact with a 56-year-old man, assessed the damage to his skin and transported him to a local hospital before he was ultimately transferred to the St. Elizabeth Regional Burn and Wound Care Center in Lincoln, Nebraska.
+Just after midnight, officers were called to the area of 13th Street and Ruth Nelson Road.
+First responders made contact with a 56-year-old man who was suffering burns all over his body, and transported him to a local hospital.
+He was then transferred to the St. Elizabeth Regional Burn and Wound Care Center in Lincoln, Nebraska.

 Council Bluffs Fire Marshal Alex Ford said his team determined that the man was homeless and was trying to keep warm as temperatures dipped into the 30s Monday evening into Tuesday morning.